pmichali/lazyjack/README.md

 ## Usage
-As mentioned above, you should have Orca and the YAML file on each system to be provisioned.
-Since Orca needs to perform privileged operations, you'll need to run this as root:
+As mentioned above, you should have Lazyjack and the YAML file on each system to be provisioned.
+Since Lazyjack needs to perform privileged operations, you'll need to run this as root:
 ```
    sudo ~/go/bin/orca [options] {init|prepare|up|down|clean|version}